-- A. Energy Efficiency and Conservation Procurement Targets - i The Report shall contain findings and recommendations of savings targets for electric and natural gas through Energy Efficiency and Conservation Procurement over a six-year time period, . - ii.
-The report shall identify high-level strategies for achieving savings targets over at least a three-year period. - B. The Report shall provide discussion of how the savings targets are costeffectiveSystem Reliability Procurement Recommendations - i The Report shall contain recommendations for processes, including screening criteria, for identifying System Reliability Procurement investments that potentially meet Least-Cost Procurement Standards. - ii.
-The report shall identify strategies and technologies that potentially contribute to System Reliability Procurement. - C. Performance Incentive Plans - i The Report shall identify recommendations for performance incentives that the distribution company is eligible to earn through Least-Cost Procurement. - D. Least-Cost Procurement Standards - i The Report shall identify recommendations for updates to Least Cost-Procurement Standards. - E. Recommended Rulings - i The Report shall state any findings OER and the Council recommend the PUC adopt by order. - F. Stakeholder Processes - i The Report shall contain, as attachment, minutes of public Council meetings at which the Report was discussed. - ii.
-The Report shall contain, as attachment, any visual presentations related to the development of the Report made at public Council meetings.
+- A. Energy Efficiency and Conservation Procurement Targets - i The Report shall contain findings and recommendations of savings targets for electric and natural gas through Energy Efficiency and Conservation Procurement over a six-year time period. - ii.
+The report shall identify strategies for achieving savings targets over at least a three-year period. - The Report shall provide discussion of how the savings targets are cost-effective, reliable, prudent, environmentally responsible and less than the cost of supply.

+B. System Reliability Procurement Recommendations

+- i The Report shall contain recommendations for processes, including screening criteria, for identifying System Reliability Procurement investments that potentially meet Least-Cost Procurement Standards. - ii.
+The report shall identify strategies and technologies that potentially contribute to System Reliability Procurement.

+C. Performance Incentive Plans

+i The Report shall identify recommendations for performance incentives that the distribution company is eligible to earn through Least-Cost Procurement.

+D. Least-Cost Procurement Standards

+i The Report shall identify recommendations for updates to Least Cost-Procurement Standards.

+E. Recommended Rulings

+i The Report shall state any findings OER and the Council recommend the PUC adopt by order.

+F. Stakeholder Processes

+- i The Report shall contain, as attachment, minutes of public Council meetings at which the Report was discussed. - ii The Report shall contain, as attachment, any visual presentations related to the development of the Report made at public Council meetings.